 Lauriston Castle is the perfect summer activities location for the whole family.
 Pop along and experience their family sessions which includes magic workshops and a Croquet Tea Party!
 The prices and times do vary and you can find out more on Lauriston Castle’s website.

 2 Cramond Rd S, Edinburgh EH4 6AD, website

 Get creative at the City Art Centre

 Home to The Edinburgh International Science Festival, the City Art Centre also host exhibitions and family events, making it the perfect place to explore while you are in the city centre this summer.
-Look out for their family sessions which include Exploring Still Life (30 July), The Magical Garden (13 August), Watery Landscapes (27 August) and Dreams (10 September).
-All sessions will be taking place from 2pm-4pm.
+Look out for their family sessions which include Curious Creatures (12 and 13 July), Sketching Edinburgh with the Edinburgh Sketcher (15 July) and Super Collage (6 August).
 More information can be found on the City Art Centre’s website.

 2 Market St, Edinburgh, EH1 1DE, website